henrikrexed/Otel_Lab_guide/content/02_collector_pipeline/01_trace_pipeline/index.md

 ### Step 2.
 Update the current Trace Pipeline

 1. Edit the OpenTelemetryCollector object
-   In the Bastion host, edit the file  : `exercice/01_collector/metrics/openTelemetry-manifest.yaml Change the Trace pipeline to process span , where each task will always :
+   In the Bastion host, edit the file  : `exercice/01_collector/metrics/openTelemetry-manifest.yaml` Change the Trace pipeline to process span , where each task will always :
-      - start with the memory_limiter
+      - start with the `memory_limiter`
-      - end with the back processor
+      - end with the `bach` processor
    ```bash
    (bastion)$ vi openTelemetry-manifest.yaml
    ```